CassandraTech/strapi-mobile/README.md

 # Strapi Mobile

 ## Roadmap
-1. [ ] Figure to pass props to viewCollection.js
+1. [x] Figure to pass props to ViewTables.js
-2. [ ] Run Strapi Query on load from viewCollection.js
+2. [x] Run Strapi Query on load from ViewTables.js
      - [ ] If query gives 403, show a message saying that they dont have access to this.
      - [ ] If query gives 404, say Collection not found.
 Link them to point 7.1.
 3. [ ] Make custom Homepage